-Read brief History of Healthcare Insurance in United States, as the heath care insurance industry is undergoing evolutionary process driven by US government health care reforms and public healthcare interest issues.
+Read a brief History of Healthcare Insurance in the United States, as the health care insurance industry is undergoing an evolutionary process driven by US government health care reforms and public healthcare interest issues.

 Insurance, broadly speaking, is designed to protect someone from loss and has been used in different forms since the second millennium BC.
 As medical knowledge became more advanced it also became more valuable.

 Medical practitioners soon moved from practicing medicine in their homes to a centralized medical practice.
 As time went on, physicians became more knowledgeable and specialized.
-In order to further their research resources were necessary and expenses started to accrue.
-Because of the expenses necessary for the medical advances the cost of medical services started to rise.
+To further their research resources were necessary and expenses started to accrue.
+Because of the expenses necessary for medical advances, the cost of medical services started to rise.

-Life insurance has a long history that reflects humankind’s awareness of its own mortality.
+Life insurance has a long history that reflects humankind’s awareness of its mortality.

 History of Healthcare Insurance in the World

 History of health care insurance in the world dates back to the days of Hammurabi in Mesopotamia, where healthcare insurance began as a service performed in exchange for a fee under law.
 It was expected that successful health care, in particular, surgery with the knife, was paid for appropriately.
 A person of high status paid the successful surgeon more, but the cost of a failed surgery carried higher costs for the surgeon.
 Compensation and liability, in other words, were determined by the patient.